40 Scotland Facts and Trivia Questions

 What is Scotland Famous For?

-What’s the first thing that comes to mind when you think about Scotland?
+What’s the first thing that comes to mind about Scotland?

 This is the traditional costume of Scotland.